 A U.S. Army Corps of Engineers permit has been acquired for wetland and stream fills.
 The purchase of 20.61 acres of wetland credits and 3,403 stream credits from an approved compensatory mitigation bank in the service area of the project is required prior to project commencement.
 A 401 Water Quality Certification and permit has also been acquired through the Missouri Department of Natural Resources.
-Permits from U.S. Army Corps of Engineers and MDNR are included in Appendix D. A 2.13 acre wetland is to be left undisturbed near the south end of the first phase of development and the proposed termination of River Road.
+Permits from U.S. Army Corps of Engineers and MDNR are included in Appendix C.